solidjs/solid/documentation/faq.md

 ### 1. JSX without a VDOM?
 Is this vaporware?
 I've heard prominent voices like the authors of the other frameworks say this isn't possible.

 It is possible when you don't have React's update model.
 JSX is a Template DSL like any other.
-Just one that is more flexible.
+Just one that is more flexible in certain ways.
 Inserting arbitrary JavaScript can be challenging at times, but no different than supporting spread operators.
 So no this isn't vapourware but an approach proven to be one of the most performant.

 The real benefit comes in how extensible it is.
-You can the compiler working for you giving you optimal native DOM updates but you have all the freedom of a library like React to write Components using techniques like Render Props and Higher Order Components along side your reactive "hooks".
+You have the compiler working for you giving you optimal native DOM updates but you have all the freedom of a library like React to write Components using techniques like Render Props and Higher Order Components along side your reactive "hooks".
 Don't like how Solid's control flow works?
 Write your own.

 ### 2. How is Solid so performant?